 In some cases, when you map a field, the MAP COLUMN VALUES drop-down becomes available for the field because you need to map the values in this field as well.
-For example, the Document Type field (which is part of the Core category).
-Once you select this field as the target field, you need to select the MAP COLUMN VALUES drop-down to specify target values for each source value as well.
+For example, the DOCUMENT TYPE field.
+Once you select this field as the target field, you must also select the MAP COLUMN VALUES drop-down to specify target values for each source value.

 To map the source fields in the CSV file to desired target fields:

-The page splits to two sections.
+The page splits into two sections.
 The upper section shows the source fields from the CSV and the lower section shows the data in each field.

 Use the available drop-downs to select a target field to map each source field in the CSV.

 The main categories and their subsequent fields display in the drop-downs.